hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-medicationadministration-intro.md

 - Record or update a medication administration record for a patient

+#### Relationship with national and international specifications
+- Conformant to xxx
+- Conformant to xxx

+No equivalent IPA MedicationAdministration profile.

 #### Profile specific implementation guidance
 - See the [Medicine information](guidance.html#medicine-information) section for guidance
 - MedicationAdministration resources can represent a medication using either a code, or reference a [Medication](http://hl7.org/fhir/R4/medication.html) resource